 Physical signs your cat is overweight

-Even if your cat hasn’t been diagnosed, there are still physical signs that can reveal a poor diet.
-Lameness could be a result of increased pressure on joints, and can even damage their quality of life if they can’t play, hunt or groom themselves because of their size.
-Check your cat’s gait and mood are normal, or seek advice as soon as possible.
+Even if your cat hasn’t been diagnosed, there are physical signs that reveal a poor diet and ultimately, an overweight cat.
+Obesity in cats is also linked to a variety of health problems, such as skin problems, arthritis, or type-2 diabetes.
+Another sign of an overweight cat is lameness due to increased pressure on joints, which can have a detrimental effect on your cat’s quality of life hindering their abilities to play, hunt or groom themselves.
+Also keep an eye on any changes to your cat’s gait and mood and seek professional advice as soon as possible.

-A healthy cat is a happy cat
+Remember: A healthy cat is a happy cat

 How much are you feeding your cat?

+During different stages of your cat’s life, they will have different nutritional requirements that need to be met, making it essential that you select the most appropriate diet for their stage of life; kitten, adult, or senior.
+But how do you know how much to feed?
+Every diet will have different feeding guidelines, so check the back of the bag to ensure you know how much food your cat should have every day.
 Once you know how much to feed – how do you measure it out?
 Traditionally, we have always used measuring cups.
 However, the best way to ensure that your cat receives the correct amount of food is to weigh the food out every day, on digital scales.